Character Classes

 Precision Strike

-When a swashbuckler scores a critical hit with a light, one-handed weapon, he can add his Finesse value to the total damage.
+When a swashbuckler scores a critical hit with a light, one-handed weapon, they can add their Finesse value to the total damage.

 Quick Thinking